prikhi/hkhue/README.md

     API requests update the daemonBridgeState.
 E.g, so we can set name & immediately use it instead of having to wait for bridge sync.
   * Clean Up Daemon Output, Support Log File or Verbosity Switches?
+  * Redshift syncing
+    * when making large ct jumps but with long transition times, the bridge will return the final temperature for the first few seconds, then return the actual current color temp.
+This causes redshift to flash from the current temp to the target color temp and back.
+We should track when we set the color temp w/ long transitions and modify the color temp we give to the redshift-syncing client so that there is no initial flash.
+Maybe lock the color temperature from being updated for 5-10 seconds(check how long we need) or simply override the temperature for the average calculations for some period of time.
 * Long/Constant effects
   * Slowly brighten/dim over X number of minutes
     * Currently have a script that slowly increases brightness & color